 Brand-new car purchases can either be consummated by paying in cash or through financing.
-As we have stated in this article, Nothing Beats the New Car Scent, it will be to your ultimate advantage to pay for the vehicle in cold cash.
+As we have stated in this tips on buying a new car article, it will be to your ultimate advantage to pay for the vehicle in cold cash.
 A Manager’s Check will also suffice.
 This way you can negotiate for the most amount of discounts and freebies for your car.

 But, if you are paying through car financing or a bank loan, be prepared to shell out at least 20% of the cost of the car as down payment.
 Although there are low or zero-down payment options from some brands, be wary of these as they will obligate you to pay more every month for the next 3 to 5 years.
 Ultimately, if you take this route, your car’s total cost will skyrocket to an amount you would not have paid for in the first place.

 Here’s a tip, if you pay a higher amount for your car’s down payment, you will get a lower monthly amount in return.
 Conversely, if you shorten the loan period from 5 to 3 years or less, you will end up paying a more acceptable amount for the car overall.
 So try to have as much cash on hand when buying a car.
 It just works out better that way.

 Meanwhile, opting for a preloved car, like those listed on Carousell Autos, can be a more straightforward affair.
 You can work with the budget you have on hand and search for a vehicle that might be bigger and more capable.
 While some used car dealerships offer financing schemes, it is best to consider the cash option instead so that you can manage your limited budget.